-For the advancement of science, it is important to secure an environment that allows diverse researchers to exercise their potentials and advance their activities.
-In March 2020, JSPS established the Basic Guidelines for Promoting Gender Equality in JSPS Programs to promote gender equal participation in the areas of science.
+To advance science, it is important to secure an environment that allows diverse researchers to exercise their potentials and advance their activities.
+In September 2023, JSPS established the "Basic Guidelines for Promoting Gender Equality in JSPS Programs" to promote gender equal participation in areas of science.

-As part of this initiative, JSPS opened a new website CHEERS! (https://cheers.jsps.go.jp/) in an aim to support the diverse careers of all researchers, such as balancing research activities and life events.
-JSPS will release useful information on, for example, how to balance research and child raising and actively carry out various initiatives through CHEERS! to create a network among researchers.
+As part of this initiative, JSPS opened a new website CHEERS!
+(URL: https://cheers.jsps.go.jp/) in an aim to support the diverse careers of all researchers, such as balancing research and life events.
+JSPS will release useful information on, for example, how to balance research and childcare and actively carry out various initiatives through CHEERS! to create a network among researchers.

 Researchers are encouraged to visit the website.